masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/components/cards/en-US.md

 Cards are entry points to more detailed information.
 To keep things concise, ensure to limit the number of actions the user can take.

 <masa-example file="Examples.components.cards.InformationCard"></masa-example>

+#### Twitter card

+The `MCard` component has multiple children components that help you build complex examples without having to worry about spacing.
+This example is comprised of the `MCardTitle`, `MCardText` and `MCardActions components.

+<masa-example file="Examples.components.cards.TwitterCard"></masa-example>

+#### Weather card

+Using [MListItems](/blazor/components/lists) and a [MSlider](/blazor/components/sliders), we are able to create a unique weather card.
+The list components ensure that we have consistent spacing and functionality while the slider component allows us to provide a useful interface of selection to the user.

+<masa-example file="Examples.components.cards.WeatherCard"></masa-example>

+#### Loading

+Use an indeterminate [MProgressLinear](/blazor/components/progress-linear) to indicate a loading state.

+<masa-example file="Examples.components.cards.Loading"></masa-example>